jakecurran/nhl-scores/README.md

 | `-t`, `--team` | Display scores recent/live games of a team specified by its city or team name, and without spaces |
 | `-r`, `--raw`  | Output raw JSON, beautified, from [live.nhle][] source      |
 | `-h`, `--help` | Display command info and usage instructions                 |

-## Compatibility

-Should be compatible with *nix systems, but tested using

-- Xubuntu 15.10 x64, GCC 5.2

 ## Todo